+and it suffices to fix a small enough $\delta>0$ in order to absorb the last term and complete the proof of Theorem~\ref{thm:main} in general. \end{proof}

-Let us then discuss the proof of Theorem~\ref{thm:main}.
-It consists of a reduction to the easier case of Hofmann's conjecture with the help of so-called suppressed operators.
+Let us then discuss the proof of Theorem~\ref{thm:main} for $1<u=p<\infty$; we will not pay explicit attention to the linear dependence required by Lemma~\ref{lem:reduction}, as it will be obvious by inspection.
+The proof consists of a reduction to the easier case of Hofmann's conjecture with the help of so-called suppressed operators.
 For any nonnegative function $\Phi$ with Lipschitz constant $1$, we define

 where $m\geq d/2$ is fixed.
 Note that $T_\Phi f=Tf$ if $\supp f\subseteq\{\Phi=0\}$.

 Given the assumptions on $T_{\#}$, our goal is to construct a better behaved accretive system for the suppressed operator $T_\Phi$.
 To achieve this, we need to relax the notion of an accretive system a little, so as not to demand the supply of test functions for every cube, but only an appropriate subcollection of them.